Bias Incident Response

-The University's bias response is guided by the Reported Bias Incident Response Protocol.
+The university's bias response is guided by the Reported Bias Incident Response Protocol.

 The Protocol applies to any bias incident occurring at Oregon State University, including the Corvallis campus, the Cascades campus, research stations, and extension offices throughout the state of Oregon.
 The Protocol may be initiated when an incident occurs off campus if it adversely affects the OSU community.

-When the Bias Response Team receives bias incident report, it coordinates with university partners to provide care and support to community members who may be negatively affected, and engages in a restorative process to educate community members about the harmful impact of bias incidents.
+When the Bias Response Team receives a bias incident report, it coordinates with university partners to provide care and support to community members who may be negatively affected, and engages in a restorative process to educate community members about the harmful impact of bias incidents.
 This response process is represented in the following chart: